 The CEO and the Compensation Committee actively discuss compensation decisions for our other executives.
-However, the

-Compensation Committee has the ultimate decision-making authority and responsibility for compensation decisions affecting the Company's executives, including its NEOs.
-The CEO does not play any role in any decision affecting his own compensation.
+However, the Compensation Committee has the ultimate decision-making authority and responsibility for compensation decisions affecting our executives, including our NEOs.
+The CEO is not present during any Compensation Committee deliberations or voting concerning the CEO's compensation.